 When to follow up after a job interview

 The best time to send your follow up email is right after your job interview.
 Definitely within 24 hours after your interview.
 That’s when you’re in the zone and, more importantly, the interviewer remembers you.
 If you wait any longer than that, you risk drowning among the other candidates.

 Therefore, as soon as you get in the door at home, fire up that laptop and start writing your follow up email.

 How to follow up after a job interview

 First and foremost, make sure you express your gratitude for having been to the interview.
 Highlight how your skills and work history align with the prospective job.
 Finally, make sure that your words resonate well with the recipient by checking up with your interview notes and the job description.
 Here’s a quick step by step guide you can use alongside any templates or AI writers:

 1. Express gratitude to the interviewer

-Begin your email with addressing the interviewer by name.
+Begin your email by addressing the interviewer by name.
 Mention the specific job title along with your gratitude for having been to the interview and for their time.
 Keep this paragraph short and sweet, just like you do in your cover letter.